yuta-masano/tempedit/Development.md

 Versioning conforms to the [Semantic Versioning](http://semver.org/).

-The branch name contains the version number to release (e.g. `local -0.1 .1 `).
+The branch name contains the version number to release (e.g. `local-0.1.1`).
 In the subsequent work, the release version number is automatically obtained from the local branch name.

 ### 3. Commit commit commit...